Asiye-Aziz-Zanjani/Pick-Aggregator/README.md

 Different machine learning models have different strengths:
 - **OBSTransformer**: Optimized for ocean bottom seismometer noise
 - **PhaseNet**: Excellent for continental stations
-- **PickBlue**: Robust across different data types
+- **PickBlue**: Robust for OBS generalization retrained on manually picked data

 By aggregating their predictions, we:
 1. Reduce false detections
-2. Improve pick accuracy
+2. Improve pick accuracy through aggregation
 3. Increase confidence in true events

 ### The Aggregation Process

-1. Each picker independently detects P and S waves
+1. Each picker/model independently detects P and S waves
 2. Picks at the same station within `TIME_TOLERANCE_SECONDS` are clustered
 3. Only clusters with ≥ `MIN_PICKERS_FOR_AGGREGATION` picks are kept
-4. Time and probability are calculated based on selected aggregation:
+4. Time and probability are calculated based on selected aggregation strategy from three options:
-# Aggregation method for combining timestamp and probability across pickers
-# Options:
-#   "mean"          - Simple arithmetic mean of all picks in the cluster
+   "mean", Simple arithmatic mean of all picks in the cluster, treats all pickers and models equally "highest_prob", Uses the timestamp and probability of the pick with highest probability in the cluster while still requiring min_pickers agreement to keep the pick
-#                     (original behaviour; treats all pickers equally)
-#   "highest_prob"  - Use the timestamp and probability of the single pick
-#                     with the highest probability; ignores the others for
-#                     the reported value while still requiring min_pickers
-#                     agreement to accept the cluster
-#   "weighted_mean" - Probability-weighted mean: picks with higher confidence
-#                     pull the timestamp and the reported probability more than
+   "weighted_mean", Picks are weighted based on probability, higher confidence picks pull the timestamp and the reported probability more than lower-confidence picks
-#                     lower-confidence picks
-6. GAMMA associates picks into earthquake events
+5. GAMMA associates picks after aggregation into earthquake events to develop and ensemble catalog

 ## Contributing